The Hardest Day: KG 1 and KG 76 hit Kenley, Biggin Hill and West Malling

 The Ju 88s arrived over the target at Kenley to find a smoke pall hanging over the target.
 It was impossible to begin dive-bombing attacks under those conditions.
 Given the amount of damage to Kenley, it also seemed unnecessary to the bomber crews.
 As they were deciding what action to take, they were attacked.
 The Bf 109s led by Hannes Trautloft had a difficult job of defending the Ju 88s.
 After passing Biggin Hill on their way to RAF West Malling British AAA fire began targeting the formation.
 One Ju 88 was hit, and Trautloft gave it special protection.
 As he manoeuvred himself into position, the formation was jumped by Spitfires and Hurricanes.
 One Ju 88 was lost to 32 Squadron's Pilot Officer Bolesław Własnowolski.
-As the attack began, the Ju 88s turned to West Malling, and began dive-bombing attacks as an alternate target.
+As the attack began, the Ju 88s turned to West Malling, and began dive-bombing attacks as an alternative target.

 KG 1, meanwhile, had a clear run to its target.
 The battles with KG 76 had drawn in four of the five RAF Squadrons.
 Still, the British sent No. 615 Squadron and its 15 Spitfires to deal with KG 1.
 They were confronted with a large number of Bf 109s from JG 54, escorting the He 111s.
 The German fighters successfully defended their charges and the RAF fighters could not break through to the bombers, which were flying in stepped-up waves from 12 to 15,000 feet.
 Most of the German bomber crews noted the absence of fighter opposition and speculated that the RAF might be at the end of its tether.
 Most of the personnel at Biggin Hill had time to take cover before the bombers arrived.
 KG 1 lost only one He 111 and one another damaged but failed to damage Biggin Hill.
 It is likely the losses sustained by KG 1 were inflicted by Spitfires from No. 65 Squadron RAF which stumbled across their He 111s while 615 and JG 54 were locked in combat.